ianmilligan1/AHA-Workshop/SFM/README.md

 This will take some time.
 Go have a coffee. :)

 Wait.
 Should be available on public DNS available via EC2 dashboard.

+## Step Five: Save Money

+We don't want to have the large AWS instance sittingly idly by when not doing anything.
+So since it is all stored on an EBS volume, we can safely stop it (this way, we only pay for the EBS value - $10/month for 100GB, rather than the roughly $700/month it would cost for a beefy AWS instance to run.

+When resuming, will have to manually update the `.env` file to reflect the newly-assigned Amazon Public DNS.
+Change that in `.env` and run `docker-compose up -d`.